 The EM Service Provider, in a timely manner, SHOULD:

-Communicate with vessel operators and the relevant EM Programme to coordinate service needs, resolve specific programme issues, and provide feedback on programme services.
+Communicate with vessel operators and the relevant EM Program to coordinate service needs, resolve specific programme issues, and provide feedback on programme services.

 Provide maintenance and support services, including software and firmware updates, such that all installed EM systems perform according to the performance specifications described in onboard EM System Component and General Requirements and that field services are scheduled and completed with minimal delays to minimise disruption to fishing operations.